X / TwitterBy Laura Cairns·7 min read·March 2, 2026

 This is why the target list and notifications setup isn't optional.
 Without it, you'll always be engaging hours after the distribution window has peaked.

-Reply Cadence and Time Investment
+What Is The Reply Cadence and Time Investment?

 A sustainable reply routine on X doesn't require hours of daily screen time.
 A practical cadence: